stcarrez/resource-embedder/examples/ada-config/README.md

 # Embedding configuration files in Ada

-This example shows how to you can embedd configuration files in an Ada program.
+This example shows how to you can embed configuration files in an Ada program.
 The Advance Resource Embedder simply puts the configuration files in a stream of bytes that can easily be retrieved by a generated `Get_Content` function in the